osiweb/Hardware/new/sol20/personality/README.md

 * Supports 27/28C256, 27/28C128, 27/28C64
 * Supports remapping ROM, sysem RAM, and video to Fxxx, with a trivial mod to the motherboard (and re-assembling ROM images to run at F000).
-The mod does not require cutting any traces, so it's fully reversible, unlike the modification described in the Micro Complex manual.
+The mod does not require cutting any traces, so it's fully reversible and doesn't require modifications to other personality modules to be used with the modified mainboard, unlike the modification described in the Micro Complex manual.

 ## Parts
 1. U1 - 74LS08